Let’s be frank; Why should I care?

 We hope our presence contributes meaningful ways in which we will be able to revolutionize how we make information accessible, and how this information impacts its practitioners’ lives moving forward.

-It is our hope that by helping others begin to make the connections between their body, their minds, and the ways in their decisions impact their understanding of what it means to be healthy, that they will, in turn, be better equipped to make decisions that are in the best interest of the greater good.
+It is our hope that by helping others begin to make the connections between their body, their minds, and the ways in their decisions impact their understanding of what it means to be healthy, that they will, in turn, be better equipped to make decisions that are in the best interest of themselves and the people they care about.